‘You know it’s spring in the Carson Valley when…’

 In fact, more precipitation is in the forecast for the rest of the week, beginning today.

-According to Reno Meterologist Dawn Johnson periods of heavy mountain snow is likely with rain hitting the Valley through Friday.
+According to Reno meteorologist Dawn Johnson, periods of heavy mountain snow is likely with rain hitting the Valley through Friday.
 High winds are also probable.